zena-a/zena-a/README.md

 - 💻--> Working on: grocery list and inventory app
 - 💻--> Talk about web development and web design on my blog: [Devign with Zee](https://devignwithzee.com/home/)
 - 🗒️--> Learning about: React, Web3
+- 👀 --> You can find some more of my projects here: [Zena's CodePen](https://codepen.io/zena-a)

 ## Let's connect!
 - 🕹 Discord (zim-zena#7894) --> I am always down to play a game!